The New Pavilion

 Accessible entry plazas and public gardens on the East and West lead into the New Pavilion, located under the Folger's historic plinth.

-Shakespeare Exhibition HallThe Shakespeare Exhibition Hall will feature play-based galleries and display all 82 Folger First Folios.
+Shakespeare Exhibition HallThe Shakespeare Exhibition Hall will tell the stories of Shakespeare's life and works.

 Advancing the Humanities

 The Folger will provide state-of-the-art workspaces for scholars to engage with the collection in group and individual projects.

 Rose Exhibition HallThe Stuart and Mimi Rose Rare Book and Manuscript Exhibition Hall will include space for permanent and changing exhibitions.

 The Folger's new galleries and Education Laboratory will support student visits that intersect with Folger Education programs.

 First Folio Gallery

 The First Folios at the heart of the Folger’s Shakespeare collection will be visible to all.

 Serving Our Audiences